The MGH Pathology Research division explores the diagnosis and pathogenesis of disease, with a focus on cancer-related fields.

 Pathology Research Overview

 The Division of Research, led by J. Keith Joung, MD, PhD, Associate Chief of Pathology, Research, encompasses research by Pathology Service faculty that is divided among a number of different laboratories and departments.
 Peer-review funded investigators are centered in the Molecular Pathology Unit (Drs.
-David Louis, Keith Joung, Atul Bhan, Kevin Haigis, David Langenau, Martin Aryee, John Iafrate, Atsushi Mizoguchi, Cathy Nutt, Miguel Rivera, Eveline Schneeberger, Dennis Sgroi and Anat Stemmer-Rachamimov).
+David Louis, Keith Joung, Atul Bhan, Kevin Haigis, David Langenau, Martin Aryee, John Iafrate, Atsushi Mizoguchi, Cathy Nutt, Miguel Rivera, Eveline Schneeberger, Dennis Sgroi, Anat Stemmer-Rachamimov and Mario L. Suvà, MD, PhD).

 Additional departmental investigators are located in the Howard Hughes Medical Institute (Dr. Bradley Bernstein), the Experimental Pathology Unit (Drs.
 Frederic Preffer and James Stone), the Immunopathology Research (Drs.
 Robert Colvin and Rex Neal Smith), the Translational Oncology Laboratory (Drs.
 John Iafrate and Dora Dias-Santagata, PhD) and Pathology Informatics and Imaging Research Unit (Drs.
 John Gilbertson, Yukako Yagi, Anand Dighe, Thomas Gudewicz, James Michaelson and David Wilbur).